7 Tips to Master Your Saturn Return

 They’re coming up to the surface of your consciousness during this time as a way to get you thinking more of long-term impacts - both yours on the world around you, and the ones of your decisions on your soul’s fulfillment.

-You don’t have to have your full 10-year plan figured out by any means, but having an overall vision for the direction of your life long-term and for how you’d like to contribute to the world will help you more easily discard the things that aren’t supportive.
+You don’t have to have your full 10-year plan figured out by any means, but having an overall vision for your life's long-term direction and how you’d like to contribute to the world will help you more easily discard the things that aren’t supportive.

 If you still get stuck and don’t have any idea about your overarching mission, I recommend starting with identifying your top 3-5 core values.
 Once you’ve done that, reflect and begin to let go of any behaviors, habits, or vices that are not in alignment with those values.